dorinandreidragan/books-inventory/docs/04-opentelemetry-tracing.md

 ## Visualize Traces in Jaeger

 Visit <http://localhost:16686> — you’ll land on the Jaeger UI.
-Check Jaeger’s search page to trace each request’s journey as you see in the gif below:
+Once traces are generated, you can inspect them using Jaeger’s UI.
+Below is an example of how it looks in action:

 ![jaeger-in-action]